jwu02/com2008-homebreak-plc/README.md

 # Todos
-- improve gui
+- improve gui layout
+- further validation at registration for email and password
-- return error messages to UI if
+- return popup error messages to UI if
     - wrong credentials entered at login
     - user with email supplied already exists